sam-the-tutor/celo-Tutorial/README.md

 const cUSDContractAddress = "0x874069Fa1Eb16D44d622F2e0Ca25eeA172369bC1"
 ````

-We declare a varibale `ERC20_DECIMALS` and assign 18 as its value.
+We declare a variable `ERC20_DECIMALS` and assign 18 as its value.
 Most ERC20 tokens and interfaces use 18 decimals by default.
-Next, we declare a variable `vaultContractAddress` to store the address of our contract which we deployed.
+Next, we declare a variable `vaultContractAddress` to store the address of our contract that we deployed.
 Replace it with the address of your deployed contract.
-The variable `cUSDContractAddress` stores the address of the token(cUSD) that we will be using on our Dapp.
+The variable `cUSDContractAddress` stores the address of the token(cUSD) that we will be using on our dapp.

 ```js
 let kit